Copyright15 way cablesCopyright

 C-W Monitor: Figure 7 (above)

-This ingenious little NE-555 circuit monitors the morse code " on-air " via the "tuned circuit" connected
+This ingenious little NE-555 circuit monitors the morse code " on-air " via the "tuned circuit" connected to pin 4 and the short wire 900mm antenna.

 The 100K potentiometer controls the tone and pitch.